Product Sorting Services

 Global Product Sorting Services

-Zurich Inspection is a global inspection company providing product sorting services for manufacturers, buyers, importers, distributors, Tier suppliers, OEM-facing organizations, and project owners operating across international supply chains.
+Zurich Inspection provides product sorting services for manufacturers, buyers, importers, distributors, Tier suppliers, OEM-facing organizations, and project owners that need fast containment of suspect or non-conforming goods.

 Zurich deploys qualified inspectors and sorting teams close to production sites, warehouses, consolidation hubs, and customer receiving locations.
 Sorting projects are executed under controlled conditions and structured work instructions, with a focus on repeatability, neutrality, and traceability.
 In practice, sorting is most often triggered by a quality escape, a suspect lot, a customer complaint, or a shipment that must be protected under tight lead times.
 When used correctly, sorting is not “extra inspection”, it is a containment mechanism designed to separate risk from acceptable product.